Privacy Policy

 When you use our Services, we automatically collect:

-• Device and connection data: IP address, browser type and version, operating system, device type, screen size, language preferences, and the dates and times of your interactions with the Services.
+- Device and connection data: IP address, browser type and version, operating system, device type, screen size, language preferences, and the dates and times of your interactions with the Services.

-• Usage data: pages viewed, links clicked, scroll depth, form interactions, referring URL, and the landing page on which you first arrived.
+- Usage data: pages viewed, links clicked, scroll depth, form interactions, referring URL, and the landing page on which you first arrived.

-• Local-storage attribution: on first arrival, we write the attribution data above, the landing URL, the HTTP referrer, the user agent string, and a capture timestamp into your browser's localStorage under the key payzium_attribution.
+- Local-storage attribution: on first arrival, we write the attribution data above, the landing URL, the HTTP referrer, the user agent string, and a capture timestamp into your browser's localStorage under the key payzium_attribution.
 This entry is retained for up to 90 days, after which it is treated as expired and re-captured on the next visit.
-We use first-touch attribution: an existing unexpired entry is not overwritten by a later visit.
-This entry stays on your device until it expires, you submit a form (in which case the values are sent to us with the submission), or you clear your browser storage.
+We use first-touch attribution; an existing unexpired entry is not overwritten by a later visit.
+The entry stays on your device until it expires, you submit a form (in which case the values are sent to us with the submission), or you clear your browser storage.

-• Server logs: Vercel records standard request logs (URL requested, status code, IP address, timestamp, response time) for security and operational purposes.
+- Server logs: Vercel records standard request logs (URL requested, status code, IP address, timestamp, response time) for security and operational purposes.

 Cookies and similar technologies.
 Our primary website analytics provider, Plausible, does not use cookies and does not track individuals across sites.
 We use cookies and equivalent technologies only where necessary to operate the Services (for example, to remember your privacy choices), and where applicable to support paid-advertising measurement when you arrive from a paid campaign.
 We do not place advertising cookies for retargeting before you have provided the consent required in your jurisdiction.
 The localStorage attribution entry described above is a similar technology and is governed by the same consent rules where consent is required.